Roe I Triplane: Design and development

 Roe took the prototype and a second aircraft, differing in having a slightly tapered fuselage and a tailskid in place of a tailwheel, to the Blackpool Aero Meeting held at the end of October 1909.
-Some short flights were made using the first machine: the engine for the second, a four-cylinder JAP intended to produce 20 hp arrived only halfway through the event and although the engine was fitted poor weather prevented it being flown.
+Some short flights were made using the first machine.
+The engine for the second, a four-cylinder JAP intended to produce 20 hp, arrived only halfway through the event and although the engine was fitted poor weather prevented it being flown.
 The flights made at Blackpool were the last made by the prototype: it was subsequently exhibited at an exhibition held in Manchester in 1914 and was later presented to the Science Museum in London.

 By this time Roe had been evicted from the railway arches in Walthamstow: he resumed his flying activities at Wembley, where the second example was first flown on 6 December.
 It was damaged in a crash on 24 December.
 In January 1910 Roe formed the firm of A.V.
 Roe and Company with the assistance of his brother Humphrey, and workshop space was provided in the factory of Humphrey's company, Everard and Co, at Brownfield Mills, Manchester.
 Flying operations were transferred to Brooklands, where the aircraft was flown on 11 March 1910.
 By now Roe's interest was focused on his next aircraft, the Roe II Triplane, which was at that time on display at the second Aero Show at Olympia.
 The Roe I was briefly used for experiments with the outer sections of the lower wing removed and longer outer sections fitted to the upper wings, this configuration being known as the "two and a bit plane".
 This was flown at Brooklands during the Aero Meeting on Easter Monday 1910, but the experiment was not pursued and the machine was dismantled at Brooklands shortly afterwards.

-On 12 July 2009, an event was held on Walthamstow Marshes to commemorate the first all-British flight under the auspices of the Royal Aeronautical Society, with several generations of Roe's family in attendance.
+On 12 July 2009, an event was held, under the auspices of the Royal Aeronautical Society, on Walthamstow Marshes, to commemorate the first all-British flight; several generations of Roe's family were in attendance.
 A new historic marker was unveiled on the northern entrance to Roe's former workshops in the railway arches.